Bible translations into Welsh: Revised New Welsh Bible, 2004

 A revision, Y Beibl Cymraeg Newydd Diwygiedig (BCND) (the Revised New Welsh Bible), was released in March 2004, and the Apocrypha (called Yr Apocryffa) was printed in 2008.
-The revision received attention after it was revealed that the new Bibles were printed and typeset in Korea and Scotland, respectively.
-This led Welsh Assembly member Nick Bourne to wonder why production wasn't carried out in Wales.

 In 2005 an audio version of the BCND was produced by the Bible Society called "Y Llais".
 The parts of Jesus Christ and Paul are played by two well-known professional actors - Richard Elfyn and Rhys Parry Jones - and other prominent Welsh voices also feature, including Lisabeth Miles.

-beibl.net, 2015
+beibl.net, 2015, 2021

 beibl.net is a new translation of the Bible into simple colloquial Welsh by Gobaith i Gymru.
-The New Testament was published online in 2002 and the entire bible was published online in 2013 and in print in 2015.
+The New Testament was published online in 2002 and the entire Bible was published online in 2013 and in print in 2015.

+This was updated in 2021.
+Some of it is also available in audio.

-New World Translation of the Christian Greek Scriptures, 2022
+New World Translation, 2022

-On June 25, 2022, the New World Translation of the Christian Greek Scriptures in Welsh was released in digital form by the Jehovah's Witnesses, with a printed edition to follow in December 2022.
+On 25 June 2022 the New World Translation of the Christian Greek Scriptures in Welsh was released in digital form by the Jehovah's Witnesses, with a printed edition to follow in December 2022.